Learn about the crashing error in Pokemon Legends Z-A while using Nintendo Switch’s docked mode, including possible fixes to try.

 Possible Fixes for Pokemon Legends Z-A Crashing Errors

-Additionally, on Switch 2, you can try turning off the 120 Hz Mode, which might help stabilize the game.
+Additionally, on Switch 2, try turning off the 120 Hz Mode, which might help stabilize the game.
 Here are all the possible fixes you can try for the crashing errors in Pokemon Legends Z-A:

 Keep the Switch Well-Ventilated